The boys return to Kimoto Manor to check something about Anna's power. Little bit of shoujo-ai towards the ends and now the actions kicks in!

-“Your own powers,” Watari explained.
-“As you can see here, they are very active at the moment.”
+“Your kitsune,” Watari explained, “As you can see here, it is very awake at the moment.”

-“Can you tell us how strong they are?”
+“Can you tell us how strong it is?”
 Tsuzuki asked.
 His friend shook his head.

-“Unfortunately, I can’t seem to get a full report,” he said.
-“Her powers are locked up tight!”
+“Unfortunately, I can’t seem to get a full report,” he said, “Her power is locked up tight.”

-“The only one who can unlock Anna’s powers died ten years ago,” he replied.
-All of them went quiet.
+“That’s the thing,” he replied, “The only one who can unlock Anna’s kitsune died ten years ago.”

-“But look at this!” he said.
+“Exactly,” he said, “But look at this!”
 He clicked on a spot that was in the center-right and blew it up.
-The detail grew right away.
+The detail grew magnified 100x.